 Calculate it for each work item by dividing work time by lead time and then combining the results to get median flow efficiency.

 Flow efficiency charts automate the whole process listed in point 1 and allow you to focus on actually using the data inside.

 To conclude the transition, you need to make a habit of actively closing upstream requests which meet the abandonment criteria.

-- Develop triage discipline
+Develop a triage discipline.

-- Analyze and report aborted work items
+Analyze and report aborted work items.

-Apply qualitative Real Options Thinking
+Apply qualitative Real Options Thinking.